buechlerpro/typo3-auxlibs/README.md

 ## Usage

-The libraries are automatically loaded in the context of TCA configuration.
+The libraries are automatically loaded in a middleware.
 In case a library needs to be available at an earlier stage it might be loaded with an include statement.
 The include statement for the library `hashids` would look as following:

 ```php
 use TYPO3\CMS\Core\Utility\ExtensionManagementUtility;